Popmotion/popmotion/docs/learn/basics/get-started.md

 ---
-title: Get Started
+title: Get started
 description: Introduction to Popmotion's tween, physics and user input tracking functions.
 category: basics
 next: physics
 ---

-# Get Started
+# Get started

 Popmotion is a JavaScript motion engine that allows developers to combine **actions**, like tweens, physics and input tracking, to create polished and engaging interfaces.